Visa policy of the United States: Qualification process

-All visit, business, transit, student, and exchange visitor visa applicants must pay a US$160 application fee (up from $140 as of April 2012) to the Consular Section at a U.S. Embassy or Consulate in order to be interviewed by a Consular Officer who will determine if the applicant is qualified to receive a visa to travel to the United States (additionally, the officer may also ask the United States Department of State for a Security Advisory Opinion, which can take several weeks to resolve).
-The application fee is increased to $190 for most work visas (up from $150 as of April 2012) and can be even higher for certain categories.
+All visit, business, transit, student, and exchange visitor visa applicants must pay an application fee of US$185 to the consular section at a U.S. embassy or consulate in order to be interviewed by a consular officer who will determine if the applicant is qualified to receive a visa to travel to the United States (additionally, the officer may also ask the United States Department of State for a Security Advisory Opinion, which can take several weeks to resolve).
+The application fee is increased to $205 for most work visas and can be even higher for certain categories.

+Amongst the items included in the qualification decision are financial independence, adequate employment, material assets and a lack of a criminal record in the applicant's native country.
 If the applicant is rejected, the application fee is not refunded.
-Amongst the items included in the qualification decision are financial independence, adequate employment, material assets and a lack of a criminal record in the applicant's native country.

-Visitor visa statistics

-In fiscal 2017 most B-1,2 visas were issued to the nationals of the following countries (listed over 40,000 visas):

-In fiscal 2014 the most common reasons to refuse a visa were cited as "failure to establish entitlement to nonimmigrant status", "incompatible application" (most overcome), "unlawful presence", "misrepresentation", "criminal convictions", "smugglers" and "controlled substance violators".
-Smaller number of applications were rejected for "physical or mental disorder", "prostitution", "espionage", "terrorist activities", "falsely claiming citizenship" and other grounds for refusal including "presidential proclamation", "money laundering", "communicable disease" and "commission of acts of torture or extrajudicial killings".
+If the application is approved, nationals of certain countries must also pay a visa issuance fee, based on reciprocity.

+Nationals of certain countries must also pay a bond between $5,000 and $15,000, which is refunded after the expiration of the visa if the person has complied with its conditions.
+The One Big Beautiful Bill Act, enacted in July 2025, would also require nonimmigrants to pay a $250 "visa integrity fee", which would also be similarly refunded after compliance.

+Social media posts

+In April 2025, U.S. Secretary of State Marco Rubio ordered the review of social media accounts of visa applicants who had visited the Gaza Strip since 2007, to investigate their potential security risks.
+The Department of State also revoked the visas of some students who had criticized Israel's actions in Gaza.

 Admission statistics

-The highest number of non-immigrant admissions for tourists and for business purposes into the United States in fiscal year 2014, 2015, 2016 and 2017 was from the following countries (listed over 700,000 admissions):
+The highest number of non-immigrant admissions for tourists and for business purposes into the United States in fiscal year 2014, 2015, 2016, and 2017 was from the following countries (listed over 700,000 admissions):